academe/laravel-google-api-auth/README.md

 set up anything special in their account.

 I hope that sets the context of what this package is trying to achieve.

+## TODO

+* Multiple authorisations for a single user, I *think* are not permitted.
+  So think about invalidating any authorisations already in effect for that user.
+This assumes there is only one set of credentials (a good assumption for now, but may change later) so it means each user should only have one record in the authorisations table.
+* Method to cancel an authorisation.
+Try cancelling it reotely (which may or may not succeed) then just remove the local access and renewal tokens.